Table of contents

 New website owners

-If you’re looking to create a new website, or have just started an online store, Shopify is your best friend.
+If you’re looking to create a new website, or have just started an online store, what does Shopify do?
 The e-commerce platform gives a range of themes to pick for your store.
 You don’t require any technical skills in particular to develop a website and have it up and running.
 Within minutes, you can create your product catalog and customized web pages for the ultimate customer experience.

 Shopify vs Other Platforms